 I am a French neuroscientist specialized in sleep and dreaming.

 I obtained my PhD from the University of Lyon in December 2017.
 My doctoral project was conducted with Dr. Perrine Ruby and aimed at understanding the neurophysiological basis of dream recall (i.e. how and why we sometimes recall our dreams and sometimes forget them).
 I am currently working as a postdoctoral researcher in Pr.
 Matthew Walker's lab at the University of California, Berkeley.
-My project aims at studying the impact of sleep deprivation on the brain.
+My project aims at studying the impact of sleep deprivation on brain function and (social) decision-making.

 I also have a strong interest in statistics, machine-learning and signal processing.
 I am the (co)-founder of several open-source Python packages that are currently under active development: Visbrain (sleep staging), Pingouin (statistical functions), YASA (sleep microstructure analysis) and EntroPy (signal processing).

 I have been recently trying to create a robust, fast, and data-agnostic sleep spindle detection algorithm.
 The result is named YASA (Yet Another Spindle Algorithm) and you can find it on GitHub.
 The algorithm behind YASA is a fast (and hopefully smart) implementation of the method described in Lacourse et al (2018).

 I have decided to upload the full PDF (and LaTeX files) of my PhD thesis.
 It's a long read but (hopefully) an up-to-date review of what we - sleep and dream scientists - know and do not know about dreaming.
 In short, the goal of this thesis is to give some elements of answer to a question asked by Aristotle more than two thousand years ago: